Greenland Forbidden Coast

 - Accommodation in Kulusuk

-- Personal clothing & equipment as pr recommended equipment list.
+- Personal clothing & equipment as pr recommended equipment list

 - Personal insurance

-- Any costs incurred through misse
+- Any costs incurred through missed flights

 Depart from Isafjordur at 7pm on our expedition sailboat AURORA.
 Weather permitting; we will commence crossing the Denmark Strait, which should take approximately 32 hours.
 If the weather is not in our favor or the sea ice conditions are difficult, we will delay our crossing and shelter in the beautiful fjords of the Hornstrandir Nature Reserve where we will do some hiking and/or kayaking.